UX Design UX Research

 I was able to map out some more ideas in a lower stakes environment, as it’s much easier to make design iterations at this phase of the design.
 It was in this stage that things were starting to take shape and come together.

-Key decisions at this stage included how to present the creation form that felt guided without being overwhelming, and how to visualize usage on the detail view that was immediately readable.
+Key decisions at this stage included how to present the creation form that felt guided without being overwhelming, and how to visualize usage on the details view that was immediately readable.

 The finished experience